peaceiris/actions-gh-pages/README.md

 **This option is for `GITHUB_TOKEN`, not a personal access token.**

-GitHub Actions runner automatically creates a `GITHUB_TOKEN` secret to use in your workflow.
+A GitHub Actions runner automatically creates a `GITHUB_TOKEN` secret to use in your workflow.
 You can use the `GITHUB_TOKEN` to authenticate in a workflow run.

 ```yaml
 - name: Deploy